SilkeMeyer/wikidata-vagrant/README.md

 vagrant reload
 ```

 When you do this for the first time, it will take at least half an hour, because it'll need to fetch the base precise32 (Ubuntu) box and MediaWiki core (twice) plus the extensions and then it will import test data.
 Once it's done, browse to http://127.0.0.1:8080.
 You find a Wikidata repo and client preinstalled, served by the guest VM, which is running Ubuntu Precise 32-bit.
 If you get puppet error messages during the first `vagrant up` command, run `vagrant reload` which also forces puppet to run again.
-Currently, the pre-installed extensions are Diff, DataValues, UniversalLanguageSelector, Wikibase, DismissableSiteNotice and ParserFunctions.
+Currently, the pre-installed extensions are Diff, DataValues, UniversalLanguageSelector, Wikibase, DismissableSiteNotice, ApiSandbox and ParserFunctions.

+To get a shell on the VM, run `vagrant ssh` from the root directory of what came from git.

 To update to the most recent code from gerrit, run `git pull` outside the VM, in the folders wikidata-vagrant/repo, wikidata-vagrant/client and in all folders in wikidata-vagrant/extensions.
 To update the extensions Wikibase, Diff and DataValues to the state of our demo system (http://wikidata-test-repo.wikimedia.de and http://wikidata-test-client.wikimedia.de), look at our tags (https://gerrit.wikimedia.org/r/gitweb?p=mediawiki/extensions/Wikibase.git;a=tags) and run `git checkout <tag>`.